Down the Rabbit Hole: Developing Professional OpinionsOctober 09, 2020 - by Terence Kadlec, Bruce A. Barnes

 Personal vs. Professional Opinions

 Everyone has one – an opinion that is.
 On the face of it, an opinion seems so basic, so understood.
-An opinion is a view, judgment or appraisal formed in the mind about a particular subject.
+An opinion is a view, judgment, or appraisal formed in the mind about a particular subject.
 One thing everyone does not have is a professional opinion.
-Personal opinions are born from beliefs, personal biases, past experiences, moral compass and/or politics.
-Professional opinions are formed from data, science, evidence, principles, education, training and/or relevant experience.
+Personal opinions are born from beliefs, personal biases, past experiences, moral compass, and/or politics.
+Professional opinions are formed from data, science, evidence, principles, education, training, and/or relevant experience.
 There is a definitive difference between the two definitions.
 While personal opinions are more subjective, professional opinions must be objective.
-Let’s go down the rabbit hole to discuss how professional opinions are developed, substantiated and founded.
+Let’s go down the rabbit hole to discuss how professional opinions are developed, substantiated, and founded.

 The Certainty of an Opinion

 For this exercise, we must consider how an expert develops a professional opinion under the premise of certainty.
-If we were to put certainty on a scale from 0 to 100, with nonsense at 0% fact at 100%, equilibrium happens at the middle.
+If we were to put certainty on a scale from 0 to 100, with nonsense at 0% fact at 100%, equilibrium happens in the middle.
 The middle would be where a professional opinion “waffles” or “teeters both ways” or more simply, does not have any certainty in either direction.
 As engineering experts, professional opinions are based on many factors including science and evidence, so if the scale tips, it tips in the direction of certainty.
 If certainty is greater than 50%, an expert could form an opinion stating the certainty of that professional opinion as being “more likely than not.”
 A professional opinion at this level would be admissible in court.
 Whereas anything less than certainty (~50%) would be considered unfounded or lacking merit., we’ll call it “junk science.”
 Absent of 100% certainty (which plays a greater role in criminal law than in civil litigation), professional opinions are weighed by the preponderance of evidence.
-The goal of any expert should be to separate fact from fiction, setting aside personal opinions and presenting professional opinions based on facts, evidence and analyses supported by testing through a scientifically supported methodology, such as the scientific method.
+The goal of any expert should be to separate fact from fiction, setting aside personal opinions and presenting professional opinions based on facts, evidence, and analyses supported by testing through a scientifically supported methodology, such as the scientific method.

 Scientific Knowledge vs. Junk Science

-The purpose of validating professional opinions at the very beginning of an investigation foreshadows what happens months or years later, when the expert presents such opinions to the trier of fact.
+The purpose of validating professional opinions at the very beginning of an investigation foreshadows what happens months or years later when the expert presents such opinions to the trier of fact.
 A landmark case, Daubert v.
 Merrell Dow Pharmaceuticals, Inc. 509 U.S. 579 (1993), played a crucial role in establishing the admissibility of experts and their opinions, which subsequently led to the Daubert standard that we know today.
 Subsequent cases also elevated the current Daubert standards for expert witness testimony, including General Electric Co. v.
 Joiner, 522 U.S. 136 (1997) and Kumho Tire Co. v.
 Carmichael, 526 U.S. 137 (1999).
 In consideration of Daubert, the allowance for an expert to testify and subsequently offer opinions was established.

-An expert may provide testimony of their professional opinions in conjunction with their qualifications, which are based on education, training, experience, skill and knowledge.
+An expert may provide testimony of their professional opinions in conjunction with their qualifications, which are based on education, training, experience, skill, and knowledge.
 The Federal Rules of Evidence, Rule 702, Testimony by Expert Witnesses (FRE 702), states that an expert may testify only if, “(a) the expert’s scientific, technical or other specialized knowledge will help the trier of fact to understand the evidence or to determine a fact in issue, (b) the testimony is based on sufficient facts or data, (c) the testimony is the product of reliable principles and methods and (d) the expert has reliably applied the principles and methods to the facts of the case.”

 In conjunction with FRE 702, the Daubert standard determines a conclusion is qualified as scientific knowledge if, “the proponent can demonstrate that it is the product of sound, ‘scientific methodology’ derived from the scientific method.”
 Effectively, the justices on the case aimed to bar “junk science” while promoting the scientific method.
 The five critical factors at play include:

-- Whether the theory or technique in question can be, and has been tested
+- Whether the theory or technique in question can be and has been tested

 - Whether it has been subjected to peer review and publication